dschenck/easytree/docs/contents/getting-started.rst

         }
     }

-Because the append method returns a reference to the last-appended object, writing deeply-nested trees which combine :code:`easytree.dict` and :code:`easytree.list` nodes is also easy:
+Because the :code:`append` method returns a reference to the last appended item, writing deeply-nested trees which combine :code:`easytree.dict` and :code:`easytree.list` nodes is also easy:

-.. hint:: The :code:`append` method of an :code:`easytree.list` returns the added value rather than :code:`None` to allow for the below syntax.

 .. code-block::